Bahler-Lab/plate-scanner/README.md

 To scan plates:
 1. Boot Ubuntu and log in

 2. Open the file manager and navigate to the folder in which you want to save your images.
-This can be a folder on the server.
 The script will create a sub-folder that begins with the current date to save all your images.

 3. Right click and select 'Open in Terminal'

 4. Type in 'plate-scanner' and follow the on-screen instructions.

 Tips: